Skip to main content

 Insuring Personal Property

-The College does not assume any liability or responsibility for loss or damage to personal property of residents except when negligence on the part of the College is established.
+The University does not assume any liability or responsibility for loss or damage to personal property of residents except when negligence on the part of the University is established.
 There are occasions when system failures result in loss or damage to a resident's personal property.
-Residents who find themselves in this position frequently believe that the College should be responsible for restitution; however, the College would not be responsible unless it was aware that the situation that caused the problem existed and did not resolve that situation, thereby resulting in loss or damage to personal property.
-To establish negligence, persons are usually required to file a suit against the State of New York in the Court of Claims.
+Residents who find themselves in this position frequently believe that the University should be responsible for restitution; however, the University would not be responsible unless it was aware that the situation that caused the problem existed and did not resolve that situation, thereby resulting in loss or damage to personal property.
+To establish negligence, persons are required to file a suit against the State of New York in the Court of Claims.
 Persons believing their loss was the result of negligence should contact the Assistant Vice President for Residence Life and Housing for clarification.

 All residents are encouraged to lock their doors and secure their belongings.
-They should also review their family insurance to determine whether they have appropriate coverage for their personal property while they are away at school and are encouraged to obtain appropriate insurance coverage.
+All students are encouraged to obtain appropriate renter’s insurance coverage.

 Kitchen

 Kitchen facilities are available in each residential community.
 Generally, the number of kitchens per student is low and those facilities are primarily used for special occasions such as baking birthday cakes and cooking group dinners.
 Residence Hall kitchens, with the exception of The Village, are not intended for regular meal preparation in lieu of the student’s meal plan.
-Cooking utensils, including pots and pans, can be signed out from most residential community front desks.
-Students are responsible for the proper use and cleaning of these kitchens.
+Cooking utensils, including pots and pans, can be signed out from the residential community’s front desk.
+Students are responsible for the proper use and cleaning of these kitchens, utensils, and pots and pans.
 Each townhouse is equipped with a stove/oven, dishwasher, microwave, refrigerator(s).

 Cooking

 NEVER LEAVE COOKING UNATTENDED.
-You can be so busy juggling all your responsibilities that it’s easy to forget that you have something cooking on the stovetop or in the oven.
 NEVER leave the kitchen area when something is cooking, either in the oven or on top of the stove.
 Burned food smoke can and does set off smoke detectors.
 Follow reheating directions and food preparation recommended cooking times and stay close by.
 There are different types of fires that can occur in the kitchen; some are more serious than others.

 If a grease fire should occur, do not risk getting burned, even to turn off the burner.
 Evacuate immediately and activate the fire alarm to notify others.